Distract Large Language Models for Automatic Jailbreak Attack: Conclusion

 \section{Conclusion}

-In this work, we propose \mname, a novel jailbreak attack framework that is designed to generate fluent and coherent jailbreak template universal to all malicious queries.
-Our framework is inspired by the attention mechanisms of LLMs and consists of three components: concealing malicious content, memory reframing, and optimization algorithms.
-We investigate the effectiveness of \mname on five language models, both open-source and closed-source.
-Experiment results show strong attack success rates of \mname for direct attacks and transferred attacks across target models and malicious queries.
+In this work, we propose \mname, a novel jailbreak attack framework designed to generate fluent and coherent jailbreak templates universal to all malicious queries.
+Our framework is inspired by the attention mechanisms of LLMs and consists of three components: concealing malicious content, memory reframing, and optimization algorithm.
+Experiments on five open-source and closed-source LLMs demonstrate the strong attack success rates of \mname for direct attacks, as well as cross-model and cross-query transferred attacks.
 As LLMs become more capable and widely used, it becomes increasingly crucial to have informed assessments of model safety, including disclosing the covert cases in which the LLMs may fail.
 We thus view our work on automatic jailbreak attack as a step towards this goal.